 In addition to the school work, there are plenty of other supplies and resources to process through in order to start afresh with as little clutter as possible.
 My decluttering always began with trash bag in hand.

 Do you have a Type A personality?
-Or does the thought of organization make you cringe?
+Or does the thought of organizing to get your homeschool area ready make you cringe?
 Take our Planner Personality Quiz to discover your planner personality type and find tips that fit your strengths.